ithkuil/ithkuil/src/src/verbs.md

 <description><this context>CONTEXT</this> causes wonder or reflection, awe in <this speaker>SPEAKER</this>.</description>

-> Who would've thought he could find her.
+- Who would have thought he could find her.

 <lojban><jbo>u'e</jbo></lojban>